 Zimmer Biomet has faced over a thousand lawsuits regarding its NexGen Knee Implants.
 The JPML consolidated federal cases into an MDL in 2011 in the Northern District of Illinois where 290 lawsuits are currently pending.
 Over the course of the litigation, more than 1,700 lawsuits were filed against the company.

-DePuy Synthes is facing scrutiny over its newest generation of knee implants, the Attune Knee Implant System.
+DePuy Synthes is facing scrutiny over its newest generation of knee implants.
 The first lawsuit over this new-generation implant was filed on Sept.
 13, 2017 in Tuscaloosa County, Alabama.
 The lawsuit comes on the heels of dozens of adverse event reports filed by DePuy with the FDA.
-These adverse events document premature failures of the Attune Knee System, which results in loosening and premature failure.
+These adverse events document premature failures of the knee, which results in loosening and premature failure.

 Lawsuits against hip and knee implant manufacturers allege similar claims against the manufacturers of these devices.
 While the details of the cases may vary, the lawsuits allege similar claims, including: